 Want to learn how to grow mushrooms at home, including tasty oyster mushrooms?
 Read on!

 Growing mushrooms at home can be a rewarding, fun experiment, as well as a fruitful way of producing food from an otherwise under-utilized resource.
-Common household waste can be used to grow mushrooms, like:
+If you are interested in how to grow mushrooms at home, start by considering some of the common household waste that can be used to grow mushrooms, like:

 - Coffee grounds